v3ceban/coen60-term-project/README.md

    git clone https://github.com/v3ceban/coen60-term-project.git
    ```

-   This will download this repository to your pc as a folder.
+   This will download the repository to your PC as a folder.
 You can rename it
-   and place whenever you like.
-You only need to do this step once.
+   and place it wherever you like.
+You only need to perform this step once.

 2. Before writing your code, make sure to update the repo by running